 - Mobile apps

-New media relies on the Internet for distribution; as such, new media is far more accessible for the average individual or small organization to produce.
+New media relies on digital methods of distribution such as the Internet for reach; as such, new media is far more accessible for the average individual or small organization to produce.
 Certainly, individuals could have and did produce homemade newsletters, but their distribution was severely limited.
 In the new media landscape, an individual can have as much reach, engagement, and distribution as a Fortune 10 company.

 What’s the difference between new media and social media?

 Social media from 2003-2013 was a subset of new media, a digital-first way to reach people.
 As times have changed, social media became more a form of broadcast, and then paid broadcast.
-Today, with algorithms and advertising dominating the ways to reach consumers on social media, it’s a different animal.
+Today, with algorithms and advertising dominating the ways to reach consumers on social media, it’s a different animal entirely.
+Today’s Facebook looks very much like a digital ads platform first.

 Social media today still offers the occasional chance for something small to grow big and fast without investment, but as advertising has become dominant, social media now requires just as much, if not more, investment as traditional old media in order to reach the same scale and impact.
-We might not invest millions of dollars in building a TV station or a printing press, but we’ll spend millions of dollars with a company like Facebook.
+We might not invest millions of dollars in building a TV station or a printing press, but we’ll spend millions of dollars with a company like Facebook, Twitter, or LinkedIn.

 This distinction matters because it defines our strategy.
 We still need content, something to share when we go to buy our social media advertisements.
 Thus, we must lock down our new media strategy first, then develop our paid social media strategy second.

 Disclosure: This post has been revised and updated several times since its original publication.
-The most recent revision changed the artwork and redefined social media to reflect its pay-to-play nature.
+The most recent revision added in Metcalfe’s network effects.

 You might also enjoy: